History of Nottingham Forest F.C.: Frank Barlow and Ian McParland: (February 2006–May 2006)

 Frank Barlow (Assistant Manager) and Ian McParland (Forest's Reserve team coach) took over on a caretaker basis after Gary Megson's resignation.
 Barlow and McParland won their first game in charge with a 2–0 away victory at Port Vale.
 It was Forest's first away win since 27 August 2005 (which was 3–1 at Gillingham), their first double over another team in the season, and their first away clean sheet.
 Their second game ended with an outstanding 7–1 home win against Swindon Town, the first time Forest scored 7 goals in a League game for over a decade.

-The unbeaten run under Frank Barlow and Ian McParland extended to 10, with 6 straight wins, a feat that was last achieved in the '60s and something that even Brian Clough could not achieve, when Forest beat relegation battling Yeovil Town 2–1 in front of a near sell-out crowd at the City Ground.
-It was the first time Forest have won more than two games in a row since 2004, when Joe Kinnear was in charge and the first time they have won more than 4 in a row for 11 years.
+The unbeaten run under Frank Barlow and Ian McParland extended to 10, with 6 consecutive wins, a feat that was last achieved in the '60s and something that even Brian Clough could not achieve, when Forest beat relegation battling Yeovil Town 2–1 in front of a near sell-out crowd at the City Ground.
+It was the second set of winning two consecutive games by Forest since 2004, when Joe Kinnear was in charge and the first time they had won more than 4 consecutive games in 11 years.
 The winning run eventually ended in a thrilling 3–2 defeat at the hands of struggling Hartlepool United.

 Barlow and McParland were named joint Managers Of The Month for March 2006 as they were the only team in the football league to go unbeaten in that month.

 Forest took 28 points out of a possible 39 under Barlow and McParland in the final 13 games of the season and just missed out on the play-offs when they could only draw at Bradford City on the final day of the season.